What is material manufacturing localisation?

 Compensation factor = ((Aoriginal * Boriginal) - (Atarget * Btarget)) * C (1)

-In some cases, where manufacturing is adjusted between locations with very significant differences, there is a back-up mechanism for avoiding overcompensation.
+In some special cases, where manufacturing is adjusted between countries with very different energy mixes, there is a backup mechanism for avoiding negative environmental impacts.
 This mechanism is applied automatically when needed in the new version.
-The new method will automatically apply an "over-compensation brake" and limit the maximum impact the method can have on results in a manner appropriate to the materials subtype.

 Expert license users can see the actual calculation by clicking on the carbon impacts that are demonstrated next to each material, and then clicking on “See calculations”.